-I grew up in a small village and I am the third child of seven.
+My name is Niamh Webster, you pronounce my name, Neeve.
+I grew up in a small village in Ontario and I am the third child of seven.
+I love that I have been surrounded by children and watching them grow, all my life!
 Three years after my youngest brother was born, my sister started having children.
 She had five.
-Shortly after, my husband Andy and I started our family and we now have four lovely children.
-I’ve been surrounded by lovely little ones and watching them grow, my entire life!
-Through teaching and coaching dancers I am lucky to be able to watch so many children grow up into young adults!
+Shortly after, my husband Andy and I started our family, we have four lovely children.
+I come from a long line of conventional teachers on both sides of the family and always wanted to teach.
+Through teaching and coaching dancers, I am lucky to be able to watch so many children grow up into young adults!

-Tir na nOg began officially in 2000 when I successfully acquired the teachers’ qualification.
-I have now witnessed hundreds of children, with love and affection, come to class with some interest and, through TNN, inherit a great love for dance.
+Tir na nOg was officially established in 2000 when I successfully acquired the teachers’ qualification, T.C.R.G., in Ireland, through An Coimisiun Le Rince Gaelacha.
+I have now witnessed thousands of children, with love and affection, come to class with some interest and, through Tir na nOg, inherit a great love for dance.
 It is a delight to engage with them as they put effort into their footwork and earn great achievements!

 Where it all Happens

-Located in Kentville’s iconic Cornwallis Inn, Tir na nOg now resides in a new, purpose built studio with many exciting and beneficial features such as:
+Located in Kentville’s iconic Main Street Station, Tir na nOg resides in a new, purpose built studio with many exciting and beneficial features such as: